[Column] Where could democracy rebound in 2022?

 If there are controversies about the result, we may have a full-blown election crisis in the middle of the EU.

-Even if the Hungarian opposition wins, it will have difficulties to change policy against the entrenched institutions controlled by the https://euobserver.com/democracy/153499 elite designed to thwart majority will.
+Even if the Hungarian opposition wins, it will have difficulties to change policy against the entrenched institutions controlled by the Fidesz elite and designed to thwart majority will.

 Brazil